willhey/mcp23017chip/README.md

 2. When a node is deleted - remove from ids (array in chip)
 3. Block RW operations happening at the same time... (rework everything to Async / await and atomic flags)
 4. Analize how interrupts are dealt with in C code and write it in JavaScript.
- Example in C language here: https://www.arduinolibraries.info/libraries/mcp23017
+ Example in C language [here...](https://www.arduinolibraries.info/libraries/mcp23017)

-# Change Log 2021-01-11 (Y-M-D) by L·szlÛ Szakm·ri (www.pizzaprogram.hu)
+# Change Log 2021-01-11 (Y-M-D)
+by L√°szl√≥ Szakm√°ri (www.pizzaprogram.hu)

 - **!!!
 IMPORTANT CHANGE:**
  -- [ x ] Inverse is now affecting Output too !